Trinitite: Formation

-In 2005 it was theorized by Los Alamos National Laboratory scientist Robert E. Hermes and independent investigator William Strickfaden that much of the glass was formed by sand which was drawn up inside the fireball and then rained down in a liquid form.
+In 2005, it was theorized by Los Alamos National Laboratory scientist Robert E. Hermes and independent investigator William Strickfaden that much of the glass was formed by sand which was drawn up inside the fireball and then rained down in a liquid form.
 In a 2010 article in Geology Today, Nelson Eby of University of Massachusetts Lowell and Robert Hermes describe trinitite:

 Contained within the glass are melted bits of the first atomic bomb and the support structures and various radionuclides formed during the detonation.
-The glass itself is marvelously complex at the tens to hundreds of micrometre scale, and besides glasses of varying composition also contains unmelted quartz grains.
-Air transport of the melted material led to the formation of spheres and dumbbell shaped glass particles.
-Similar glasses are formed during all ground level nuclear detonations and contain forensic information that can be used to identify the atomic device.
+The glass itself is marvellously complex at the tens to hundreds of micrometre scale, and besides glasses of varying composition, also contains unmelted quartz grains.
+Air transport of the melted material led to the formation of spheres and dumbbell-shaped glass particles.
+Similar glasses are formed during all ground-level nuclear detonations and contain forensic information that can be used to identify the atomic device.

 This was supported by a 2011 study based on nuclear imaging and spectrometric techniques.
-Green trinitite is theorised by researchers to contain material from the bomb's support structure, while red trinitite contains material originating from copper electrical wiring.
+Dark green, grey, and black trinitite is theorised by researchers to contain varying concentrations of material from the bomb's steel support structure, while red trinitite contains material originating from copper electrical wiring.

 An estimated 4,300 GJ of heat energy went into forming the glass.
 As the temperature required to melt the sand into the observed glass form was about 1470 C, this was estimated to have been the minimum temperature the sand was exposed to.
 Material within the blast fireball was superheated for an estimated 2–3 seconds before solidification.
 Relatively volatile elements such as zinc are found in decreasing quantities the closer the trinitite was formed to the centre of the blast.
 The higher the temperature, the more these volatile elements evaporated and were not captured as the material solidified.

 The detonation left large quantities of trinitite scattered around the crater, with Time writing in September 1945 that the site took the appearance of "[a] lake of green jade," while "[t]he glass takes strange shapes—lopsided marbles, knobbly sheets a quarter-inch thick, broken, thin-walled bubbles, green, wormlike forms."
 The presence of rounded, beadlike forms suggests that some material melted after being thrown into the air and landed already formed, rather than remaining at ground level and being melted there.
-Other trinitite which formed on the ground contains inclusions of infused sand.
+Other trinitite, which formed on the ground, contains inclusions of infused sand.
 This trinitite cooled rapidly on its upper surface, while the lower surface was superheated.